The Pyramids of Scotland: Wonderful Cairngorms Walk

 A cairn is a man-made pile of rocks used as a marker for a variety of purposes such as burial points, monuments, or navigation.

 In the case of the cairns of Balmoral, they are memorials.
 In total, there are fourteen cairns in total scattered across the Balmoral estate.
 The majority were built to commemorate the marriages of Queen Victoria’s children.
-However, the largest cairn (Prince Albert’s Cairn) was constructed in memory of her late husband after his death in 1861.
-While Purchase Cairn was built to commemorate the purchase of Balmoral Castle and its estate in the 1850s.
+However, the largest cairn (Prince Albert’s Cairn) was constructed in memory of her late husband after he passed away in 1861.
+Purchase Cairn was built to commemorate the purchase of Balmoral Castle and its estate in the 1850s.

 Prince Albert’s Cairn is a granite pyramid standing 35ft tall with a base of 41x41ft.
 This huge Scottish pyramid is located in a clearing overlooking the rest of the area.